-It’ll increase your deliverability and allow you to sleep easier at night knowing that all your important email isn’t landing in the spam folder or just not being delivered at all.
+It’ll increase your deliverability and allow you to sleep easier at night knowing that all your important email isn’t landing in the spam folder (or not being delivered at all).

 2. Easy WP SMTP

-Easy WP SMTP is a straightforward SMTP plugin for WordPress that offers no-frills and just does exactly what it sets out to do (send email via SMTP).
+Easy WP SMTP is a straightforward SMTP plugin for WordPress that offers no-frills and does exactly what it intends to do (send email via SMTP).

-With more than 500,000+ active installs on WordPress.org it also has more than 150+ 5-star ratings but it does also have a rather high number of 1-star ratings of 39 relative to the number of overall ratings.
+It does, however, have a rather high number of 1-star ratings relative to the number of overall ratings.

-So while you can still use all your favorite SMTP providers there’s no easy-to-use integration or path that makes configuration easier.
+While you can still use all your favorite SMTP providers, there’s no easy-to-use integration or path that makes configuration easier.

-To compound that there is no paid version or setup available either so for more beginner users it can be a challenge getting started and getting everything set up correctly.
+To compound that, there is no paid version or setup available for beginner users; getting started and getting everything set up correctly can be a challenge.

 Easy WP SMTP Pricing

-Meaning that it’s a great plugin for people on a budget but then so is WP Mail SMTP by WPForms.
-So there’s no real positive to be had from the pricing.
+It’s a great plugin for people on a budget.
+However, so is WP Mail SMTP by WPForms.
+So there’s no real advantage here when it comes to pricing.

 Our Opinion on Easy WP SMTP

-A good plugin that is easy to use as its title implies.
-However, the lack of a paid version and paid setup options like WP Mail SMTP means that WP Mail SMTP still comes out on top.
+This is a good plugin that’s easy to use, just as its name implies.
+However, the lack of a paid version and paid setup options means that WP Mail SMTP is probably a better bet for an SMTP plugin.

 3. Post SMTP Mailer/Email Log

-Apart from the mouthful of a name, Post SMTP Mailer/Email Log is a very comprehensive SMTP plugin for WordPress that includes an email log out of the box without the need for any additional plugins.
+Apart from the mouthful of a name, Post SMTP Mailer/Email Log is a comprehensive SMTP plugin for WordPress that includes an email log out of the box without needing additional plugins.

 Post SMTP Mailer/Email Log Pros

-As we mentioned this is a very comprehensive plugin and supports all major SMTP email service providers (ESPs) including Amazon SES, Mailgun, SendGrid, and more.
+As mentioned, this comprehensive plugin supports all major SMTP email service providers (ESPs), including Amazon SES, Mailgun, SendGrid, and more.

-Aside from that, there’s also WordPress multisite support, a chrome extension to get alerts inside Google Chrome if emails are failing to send.
+Aside from that, there’s also WordPress multisite support, a Chrome extension that alerts you within Google Chrome if emails are failing to send.

 Post SMTP Mailer/Email Log Cons

-There aren’t any cons to Post SMTP Mailer/Email Log.
-It’s a comprehensive plugin that offers everything you need, has some smart features such as the SMTP fall back.
+There aren’t many cons to Post SMTP Mailer/Email Log.
+It’s a comprehensive plugin that offers everything you need and has some smart features such as the SMTP fallback.

-While that may be fine if you’re a more advanced user or have a development team to turn to, for the average user it could turn them off the plugin as if they have an issue they’ll likely need to turn to a professional.
+While that may be fine if you’re a more advanced user or have a development team to turn to, it could turn them off the plugin for the average user.

 Post SMTP Mailer/Email Log Pricing

-Like we mentioned already Post SMTP Mailer/Email Log is completely free, there is no paid version, no paid add-ons, and no paid support.
-Which makes it a very wallet-friendly option for anyone just getting started with their site.
+Post SMTP Mailer/Email Log is free; there is no paid version, no paid add-ons, or no paid support.
+Of course, this makes it a very wallet-friendly option for anyone just getting started with their site.

 Our Opinion on Post SMTP Mailer/Email Log

-Post SMTP is a great plugin that offers more advanced functionality than any other plugin we want, and if the lack of support doesn’t bother you then it’s an excellent option for your WordPress website.
+Post SMTP is a great plugin that offers more advanced functionality than any other plugin we’ve looked at.
+And if the lack of support doesn’t bother you, it’s an excellent option for your WordPress website.

-If support is important to you then you’ll still want to go with WP Mail SMTP by WPForms, especially if you like the sound of the paid white-glove setup.
+If support is important to you, go with WP Mail SMTP by WPForms, especially if you like the sound of the paid white-glove setup.

 Honorable Mention: WP Mail Log by MailPoet

-WP Mail Logging was acquired by MailPoet back in 2019 and was already a popular plugin with more than 80,000+ active installs.
+WP Mail Logging was acquired by MailPoet in 2019 and was already a popular plugin with over 80,000 active installs.

-While WP Mail Logging isn’t a WordPress SMTP plugin, we still wanted to bring it to your attention as it’s a great way to check what emails are sending (and what ones aren’t), along with useful information about the overall email health of your site.
+While WP Mail Logging isn’t exactly a WordPress SMTP plugin, we still wanted to bring it to your attention.
+It’s a great way to check what emails are sending (and what ones aren’t), along with useful information about the overall email health of your site.

-One small caveat of WP Mail Logging is that it can only log email that uses the wp_mail function whilst almost all plugins use the wp_mail function there may be the odd one that doesn’t and as such those emails won’t (can’t) be logged b WP Mail Logging.
+One small caveat of WP Mail Logging is that it can only log emails that use the wp_mail function.

-WP Mail Logging helps you see everything there is to know about the emails your site is sending including the full email headers, error statues (that’s where the email health comes into play), IP address and so much more.
+WP Mail Logging helps you see everything there is to know about the emails your site is sending, including the full email headers, error statutes (that’s where the email health comes into play), IP address, and so much more.

 Email deliverability is always something to watch out for as a business owner.
-If emails aren’t getting delivered it can cause a range of problems.
+If emails aren’t getting delivered, it can cause a wide range of problems.

-By using a WordPress SMTP plugin you can mitigate the risk, and land in the inbox rather than the spam box.
+By using a WordPress SMTP plugin, you can mitigate that risk.